mvictor3/spotify-dashboard/README.md

 Spotify Dashboard Setup

+About:
+A Music Searching App that lets you search for tracks and save favorites.

+Features:
+- Search for music using Spotify's API
+- Save favorite tracks to PostgreSQL database
+- Status monitoring page
+- FULL REST API backend

+Current Status:
+- Backend: Fully functional with search, favorite and delete endpoints
+- Frontend: Complete UI with search, favorites, and delete functionality
+- Database: PostgreSql integration with proper framework

+Tech Stack:
+- Backend: Go, PostgreSQL
+- Frontend: React, Vite
+- API: Spotify Web API

 PostgreSQL Configuration
 This project uses PostgreSQL.
 You can use any PostgreSQL user and database name.

 Default setup (if you just installed PostgreSQL):
+If you just installed PostgreSQL, use the default configuration:
 - User: postgres (default superuser)
 - Database: postgres (default database)
 - Port: 5432 (default port)

-Custom setup(optional, project uses default):
-- Use any existing PostgreSQL user
-- Create a new database: CREATE DATABASE spotify_dashboard;
-- Update environment variables accordingly

-Spotfiy Developer API Setup:
+Spotify Developer API Setup:
 - Go to https://developer.spotify.com/ and setup an account
 - Create a project
 - Name it Wrapped
 - Description can be what you please
 - Make http://127.0.0.1:8080 your website